steplead/coloringpage/README.md

    - `SILICONFLOW_MODEL`
 5. Deploy!

-### Custom Domain Setup
+## Custom Domain Setup

-If you want to use a custom domain:
+To set up a custom domain like we did with `ai-coloringpage.com`:

-1. Purchase a domain (we used Cloudflare)
+1. Purchase a domain from any domain registrar (we used Cloudflare)
-2. In Vercel project settings, go to "Domains"
+2. In your Vercel project settings, go to "Domains"
-3. Add your domain and follow the DNS configuration instructions
+3. Add your custom domain
-4. Add the required A and CNAME records in your DNS provider
-5. Wait for DNS propagation (up to 24 hours)
+4. Follow Vercel's instructions to configure DNS settings:
+   - Add an A record pointing to Vercel's IP (76.76.21.21)
+   - Add a CNAME record for "www" pointing to cname.vercel-dns.com
+5. Set Cloudflare SSL/TLS encryption mode to "Full"

 ## Environment Variables